Financial-Times/coco-neo4j-backup/README.md

 1. Start up neo4j's dependencies.
 1. Shamelessly plagiarise `mongo-backup.timer` to create `neo4j-backup.timer`.
 1. Stop and start the deployer programmatically to avoid neo4j being accidentally started up during a backup.
-1. Upload backups into a folder inside the bucket.
+1. Upload backups into a folder inside the bucket in a format something like `neo4j-<cluster>`, e.g. `neo4j-pre-prod`.
 1. Write a health check.
 1. ~~Lock down the version in services.yaml to a specific tag.~~ DONE
 1. Write more tests.
 Always more tests.